-At the Dell Care Home we focus on a person’s likes, dislikes and what makes them happy.
+At The Cottage we focus on a person’s likes, dislikes and what makes them happy.
 We can plan activities that they will enjoy and find stimulating.
-It could be that the person used to dance when they were younger, so taking them to a dance show or competition could be most entertaining.
+It could be that the person used to dance when they were younger, so taking them to a dance show or competition could be most entertaining

 We work with our customers to create something called a Life Story.
 Creating a Life Story involves recording relevant aspects of a person’s past with the aim of using this information to benefit them in their present situation.
-Developing Life Stories for people living with dementia enables the people caring for them to understand more about their personality, feelings, loved ones, experiences and future aspirations.
+Developing Life Stories for people living with dementia enables the people caring from them to understand more about their personality, feelings, loved ones, experiences and future aspirations

 Activities are carried out each day by a qualified Activities Co-ordinator.
-There is a varied programme, including: library calls, gardening for the green fingered, trips out for lunch, boat trips on the Broads, arranged entertainment, such as singers, dancers, entertainment groups as well as even management and staff singers.
+There is a varied programme, including: library calls, gardening for the green fingered, trips out for lunch, arranged entertainment, such as singers, dancers, entertainment groups and as well as even management and staff singers.
 We also have some fun events which help raise money for the activities fund.

 Our people are what make our homes what they are.
 They’ve been chosen just as much for their caring and compassionate natures as for their qualifications and experience.
 Every member of staff genuinely cares about what they do and it shines through.
 We are proud of our excellent staff, who strive to work with a professional and friendly approach, accommodating resident requests and needs.
 All staff are hand-picked for their experience, qualifications, and above all, their own, individual skills.